Time to read: Approximately 3 minutes

 - Consider putting your dog’s seatbelt harness (minus buckle) under their normal harness before boarding so there is less for you to do on-board to secure them

 - Remember if your dog has a toileting accident on board, it’s not the end of the world!
+And many dogs can hold on for hours!

 - If you have unassigned seating, discuss your preferences with other Handlers in our Facebook group.
 Everyone has a different opinion